tyfonknut/space-invader/README.md

 ## What I've learned?

-By planning, preparing test with expected outcomes, following the design recipes, so did I find out a few things.
+With preparing test with expected outcomes and following the design recipes, did I find out the following.
-Making templates, signatures and other things helped in writing code and taking a lot of guesswork out of it.
+By making templates and signatures, so did I end up taking a lot of guesswork out of it.
-Taking away nedded work helped to separate problems into section or bite sizes that was easy to work with.
+Taking away needed work helped to lessen the amount of thinking.
+It helped separated problems into section or bite sizes that was easier to work with.